 Type the address and netmask of your new virtual IP, it must be in the same subnet as the physical device.
 Save it by clicking on Create.

 Step 2: Create L4XNAT farm

 A farm is a collection of computer servers that provide server functionality increasing significantly its capability.
 This way, by setting up a farm of application servers, we will increase its performance, which is essential for high availability.
 In order to achieve this go to LSLB >> Farms, press in the upper button Actions >> Create Farm.

 By setting the port as *, the farm will be available at any port.
 Once done, click on the Save button.
 This particular setting allows the printing service to be offered by several different protocols.

 Step 3: Farm parameters

 Once the farm has been created, we have to edit it in order to set up more parameters.
-Switch to Advanced View in the Global Settings, and advanced parameters will be shown, please configure this section as is shown in the image below:
+Switch to Advanced View in the Global Settings, and advanced parameters will be shown, please configure this section as is described in the following lines:

-We want to avoid server commutation: if during our session we jump from one server to another, we might end up printing in several printers, which would lead to chaos, so avoiding this situation is critical, so we will set up the Persistence choosing IP Client address.
+We want to avoid server commutation: if during our printing session the client jumps from one server to another we might end up printing in several printers which would lead to chaos.
+We can avoid this situation by setting up the Persistence and selecting IP Client address.
 This way, the same client will connect always to the same server.